 As the name suggests, Accumulators create their wealth by accumulating appreciating assets.
 While Stars are quick to spend, Accumulators are quick to save.
-They rarely act on impulse, and will fail if they do not set out criteria for action.
+They rarely act on impulse and will fail if they do not set out criteria for action.

 The Wealthiest Person in Australia is a Mother of 4 children and an Accumulator: Gina Rinehart (Hancock Prospecting)

 Lords are the quiet, reserved giants of industry.
 Lords can squeeze cash flow from assets, without owning assets.
 While extroverted Supporters value people over numbers, introverted Lords value numbers over people.
-Lords don’t have patience for niceties, love certainty and hate risk.
+Lords don’t have the patience for niceties, love certainty and hate risk.